-To support the sector in their technology goals, the Knowledge and Implementation Hub has compiled a collection of high-quality, practical, and informative resources that can be easily accessed within the Hub website.
-To identify these resources, the Hub conducted a desktop environmental scan using Google Advanced Search alongside targeted searches of organisational websites.
+To support the sector in its technology goals, the Knowledge and Implementation Hub team has compiled a collection of high-quality, practical, and informative resources that can be easily accessed within the Hub website.
+To identify these resources, the Hub conducted a desktop environmental scan in February 2023 using Google Advanced Search alongside targeted searches of organisational websites.
 We also consulted the ARIIA Evidence Advisory Group on Technology in Aged Care for suggestions on resources that address the human factors and technical considerations that are central to successful implementation.

 Following a structured and systematic process, we found over 90 resources that are now available in the Technology in Aged Care Resource Collection.
 These resources focus on a wide range of topics such as understanding the role of technology, types of technology used in aged care settings, guides on how to develop and implement technologies, and infrastructure, interoperability, and security considerations.
 The resources also focus on some of the human factors that can influence the adoption, acceptance, and use of technologies in aged care.